 These great Christmas celebrations will make your holiday family vacation, so consider some of these options as you plan your travels to Philadelphia for the holiday season.

-Philadelphia Christmas Village
+Shop the Christmas Village

-There's no better way to get in the Christmas spirit in the northeast than to visit a holiday village like the ones found throughout Philadelphia; these villages often offer visits with Santa, colorful displays, and local vendors for Christmas gifts.
+There's no better way to get in the Christmas spirit in the northeast than to visit a holiday village like the ones found throughout Philadelphia; these villages often offer visits with Santa, colorful holiday displays, and local vendors for Christmas gifts.

-Dickens Village at Macy's Philadelphia also opens the Friday after Thanksgiving and runs through the end of December and offers guests the chance to take a picture with Santa, personalize a teddy bear in a design studio, and visit a Christmas gift shop at "Holiday Lane."
+Dickens Village at Macy's Philadelphia opens the Friday after Thanksgiving and runs through the end of December and offers guests the chance to take a picture with Santa, personalize a teddy bear in a design studio, and visit a Christmas gift shop at "Holiday Lane."

-The Enchanted Colonial Village
+Get Enchanted at the Colonial Village

-Comcast Holiday Spectacular
+Be Dazzled by the Comcast Holiday Spectacular

 Although much of the downtown area and sections of different neighborhoods are adorned in a plethora of Christmas lights over the holiday season, there are also a few places to go to see dazzling lighting displays in and around the city.